nvpro-samples/nvtt_samples/README.md

 ## Build Instructions

-To build these samples, you'll need the NVTT 3 SDK, distributed with the [NVIDIA Texture Tools Exporter](https://developer.nvidia.com/nvidia-texture-tools-exporter).
+To build these samples, you'll need the [NVTT 3 SDK](https://developer.nvidia.com/gpu-accelerated-texture-compression).
 For `cuda_input`, you'll also need the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
 Then do one of the following:

 - To clone all NVIDIA DesignWorks Samples, clone https://github.com/nvpro-samples/build_all, then run one of the `clone_all` scripts in that directory.
 - Or to get the files for this sample without the other samples, clone this repository as well as https://github.com/nvpro-samples/nvpro_core into a single directory.